With low barriers to entry and high demand, starting a cleaning company can be hugely profitable—as long as you have enough clients.

 —Emily Ann Mercer, Maid of Honour Cleaning

-Get consistent online reviews
+6. Encourage online reviews

-“Like most, we were hit hard by COVID.
-However, 60% of our customers stuck with us.
-More came back when they saw what we were doing to protect them.
-I used the link from a NiceJob survey and crafted a text thanking them and asking for a 5-star review.
-We picked up 32 5-star reviews.
-Many mention our recent efforts.”
+“I used a NiceJob survey and crafted a text thanking them and asking for a 5-star review.
+We picked up 32 5-star reviews.”

 —Royce Ard, My Amazing Maid